MicrosoftDocs/architecture-center/docs/framework/hybrid/hybrid-cost.md

 Define the following for your workloads.

 - Monitor cloud spend with hybrid workloads.
-   - Track cost trends and forecast future spend in dashboards in Azure of your on-prem data estates with Azure Arc. <!--Overlaps with CAF. -->
+   - Track cost trends and forecast future spend in dashboards in Azure of your on-prem data estates with Azure Arc.<!--CAF Overlap-->
-- Keep within cost constraints.
+- Keep within cost constraints.<!--CAF Overlap-->
-   - Create, apply, and enforce standardized and custom tags and policies.
+   - Create, apply, and enforce standardized and custom tags and policies.<!--CAF Overlap-->
-   - Enforce run-time conformance and audit resources with Azure Policy.
+   - Enforce run-time conformance and audit resources with Azure Policy.<!--CAF Overlap-->
 - Choose a flexible billing model.
    - With Azure Arc enabled data services, you can use existing hardware with the addition of an Opex model.

 ### Key points

-For budget concerns, you get a considerable amount of functionality that you can use across all of your servers and cluster, at no cost with Azure Arc enabled servers.
+For budget concerns, you get a considerable amount of functionality at no cost that you can use across all of your servers and cluster<!--CAF Overlap "across all of your servers and cluster"--> with Azure Arc enabled servers.
 You can turn on additional Azure services to each workload as you need them, or not at all.

 - **Free Core Azure Arc capabilities**
-   - Update, management
+   - Update, management<!--CAF Overlap-->
-   - Search index
+   - Search index<!--CAF Overlap-->
-   - Group, tags
+   - Group, tags<!--CAF Overlap-->
    - Portal
    - Templates, extensions
    - RBAC, subscriptions